Plus size maternity photography can take your breath away!

 I always ask my clients if there is any particular thing they don’t feel comfortable with.
 So I can be sensitive of this during shoots.

 No matter who I’m photographing, maternity photography is all about angles.
 And I use them to my advantage to make the most of client’s figures.

 What you wear makes a huge difference in how your portraits will turn out.

 I advise my clients to avoid anything that is too tight around the belly to avoid lines and bumps.
 Fitted tops or flowy dresses are both great choices to emphasize that baby bump!

-I have a wardrobe of plus size maternity dresses for my clients to use during sessions.
+I have a wardrobe of plus size maternity dresses for my clients to use during sessions like the white lace one.
 These specialty dresses are specifically made for photo shoots and emphasize your beautiful bump.

 Trust Your Photographer